Recent cases where Canadians have been accused or identified as having ties with terrorism-related activity at home and abroad.

 Police and international intelligence agencies had been investigating since August 2012, calling it Operation Smooth.
 RCMP Assistant Commissioner James Malizia said the two accused were getting "direction and guidance" from al-Qaeda in Iran.

 On Sept.
-23, 2013, the Crown announced it is proceeding by direct indictment against Jaser and Esseghaier, bumping the case up from provincial court to Superior Court without the step of having a preliminary inquiry.
+23, 2013, the Crown announced it would proceed by direct indictment against Jaser and Esseghaier, bumping the case up from provincial court to Superior Court without the step of having a preliminary inquiry.
 Such hearings are to determine if there is enough evidence for a case to go to trial.
 One of the charges was dropped on the new indictment - Esseghaier is no longer facing a charge of instructing someone to carry out an activity for the benefit of a terrorist group.

 In a procedural court appearance on Jan.
 29, 2014, Esseghaier complained about a strip search and made statements about gay marriage.